Please Note

 Those who did not take any of the steps listed above by the March 27 deadline are now subject to the new, more restrictive criteria.
 Under the updated law, an adult born abroad and holding foreign citizenship can only be recognised as an Italian citizen if either of the following applies:

-• A parent or grandparent held only Italian citizenship (or held it exclusively at the time of their death),
+- A parent or grandparent held only Italian citizenship (or held it exclusively at the time of their death), or

 Rules for Children Born Outside of Italy